MeeperMogle/Arbetsformedlingen-Filter/README.md

 Arbetsformedlingen-Filter
 ================

-Apply Post-Filters to the results of Swedish site Arbetsformedlingen.se to make up for lacking built-in filters.
+Filter out unwanted search results in Platsbanken based on the name of the
+* Title of job-posting
+* Company placing the job-posting
+* City placement

-Built-in support for Chrome and Firefox with
+Built-in support for Chrome (preferred) and possibly Firefox with
 * Chrome TamperMonkey https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo
 * Firefox GreaseMonkey https://addons.mozilla.org/sv-se/firefox/addon/greasemonkey/

-Do your search, apply your filters and save them.
-Filters are saved on the computer, so they're still there next time!
-You can also hide results individually, without making a certain filter for it.
-This is done by just pressing the X next to the result.
+Install the plugin, add the Arbetsformedlingen-Filter script and the functionality will be added to Platsbanken.